 The front of the knee joint is exposed by detaching a portion of the patellar tendon.
 This makes the patella visible which is displaced to one side.
 In this way, the distal end of the femur and the proximal end of tibia become visible.
 Cutting guides are used to cut the bones in appropriate shape and size.
 Cartilages and anterior cruciate ligaments are ligated.
 Posterior cruciate ligament might also be removed depending upon the type of surgery.
 While fibular and tibial collateral ligaments are conserved anyway.
 After this, artificial metallic components are surgically implanted at the joint.
 A substance called polymethylmethacrylate (PMMA) cement is used to fix the metallic parts at the exact place.
 Besides this cement, porous metal prostheses and Osseointegration methods can also be used.

 More than 90% of people who have gone through a knee replacement surgery told that they have a tremendous amount of relief in pain and their ability to walk around.
 85 to 90% of surgeries are reported to be successful.
 60% of these surgeries were undergone by women.
-Knee replacement surgery can go wrong if there is an infection, however, only 2% of cases are reported in which severe knee joint infections prevailed.
-Other complications include the formation of a blood clot which can lead to a pulmonary embolism and ultimately death, though this is extremely rare.
-The risk of infection and clot formation increases with age.
+The probability of positive outcomes hinges primarily on elements like the degree of injury, an individual's general wellbeing, and compliance with recovery and subsequent care.

 This is the best solution for severe and continuous aching of the knee, but the following are some non-surgical alternatives you may consider first: